Garth: Live from Central Park: Records and legacy

 Months following the concert, reports began showing total concert attendance being 750,000; however the New York City Fire Department's official attendance record shows an estimation of approximately 1,000,000+.
 Dubbed "Garthstock", the concert garnered comparison to the Woodstock concert festival due to its large, outdoor attendance.
 It remains the largest concert ever held in the park, surpassing the previous record of approximately 600,000 (held by Paul Simon from his 1991 park concert).
 Brooks paid tribute to this record by performing the first two verses of 'A Heart in New York' when taking the stage.

 Broadcast and distribution

 Garth: Live from Central Park was broadcast live on HBO.
-Directed by Marty Callner and produced by Brooks and Jon Small, it received 14.6 million viewers, the most of any concert special that year.
+Directed by Marty Callner and produced by Jon Small with Brooks serving as executive producer, it received 14.6 million viewers, the most of any concert special that year.
 It later received six Emmy Award nominations, including for Outstanding Variety, Music, or Comedy Special, and Brooks received the Academy of Country Music's Special Achievement Award for the special.

 Orion Home Video released the event to VHS in 1998.
 For The Entertainer video album, Pearl Records released the concert to DVD on November 1, 2006.

 Brooks streamed highlights from the event to his TalkShopLive channel on August 4, 2022 for its 25th anniversary.

+Concert synopsis

+A pre-recorded cover version of "A Heart in New York" opened the show.
+The concert commenced with a performance of "Rodeo".
+Brooks' performance featured his band playing with guest singers and instrumentalists including Billy Joel, Jim Horn and Don McLean.